Lameguy64/PSn00bSDK/README.md

 * Complete Serial I/O support with SIOCONS driver for tty console access through serial interface.

-* BIOS controller functions for polling controller input function as intended, no crude manual polling in main loop.
+* BIOS controller functions for polling controller input work as intended thanks to proper interrupt handling, no crude manual polling of controllers in your main loop.

-* BIOS CD-ROM support with custom initialization function that does not break other DMA channels (such as GPU and SPU DMA) for easier CD-ROM initialization.
+* BIOS CD-ROM support with a custom initialization function that doesn't clear other DMA channel settings (such as GPU and SPU DMA) for easier initialization.

 * Uses Sony SDK library syntax for familiarity to experienced programmers